University 18 Yrs + | The Core Executive

 The political system can be divided into two parts:-

-Civil society - which consists of firms, voluntary organisations, political parties, interest groups, social movements, families, voters and so on.
+This which consists of firms, voluntary organisations, political parties, interest groups, social movements, families, voters and so on.
 In general, a healthy democratic society has a large range of civil society organisations which can act as a balance to the power of the state.
 Some separation of civil society institutions from the state is desirable – the Italian system has suffered from clientelism with political parties and interest groups controlling parts of the state for their own benefit and the undue influence of corporate interests on the state had also been an issue in many countries.

 Aspects of the state that link to the core executive